Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

 Streamline Employee Onboarding

-Having an employee handbook can also drastically improve your employee onboarding process.
+Having a handbook can also drastically improve your employee onboarding process.

 In fact, a report by BambooHR shows that 28% of HR professionals believe an employee handbook is the most critical aspect of their overall onboarding experience.